-When checked, InfoWater will insert the break at the specified distance from the upstream node.
+When checked, InfoWater Pro will insert the break at the specified distance from the upstream node.
 The break is modeled as an emitter at that location (with appropriate boundary conditions and coefficient derived from a circular orifice analogy).

-If the distance entered is greater than the length of the pipe, then InfoWater will place the break at the downstream node; however, if the downstream node is a tank/reservoir, pump or valve, then InfoWater will automatically assign the emitter in the middle of the pipe.
+If the distance entered is greater than the length of the pipe, then InfoWater Pro will place the break at the downstream node; however, if the downstream node is a tank/reservoir, pump or valve, then InfoWater Pro will automatically assign the emitter in the middle of the pipe.

-If the location of the break is not specified, then InfoWater will automatically distribute the break at the two end nodes of the pipe (note: if one end one is a valve, pump or tank/reservoir then InfoWater will assume the break occur at the other end node or if both end nodes are valves, tanks/reservoirs or pumps or any of their combination then InfoWater will automatically place the break in the middle of the pipe).
+If the location of the break is not specified, then InfoWater Pro will automatically distribute the break at the two end nodes of the pipe (Note: If one end one is a valve, pump or tank/reservoir then InfoWater Pro will assume the break occur at the other end node or if both end nodes are valves, tanks/reservoirs or pumps or any of their combination then InfoWater Pro will automatically place the break in the middle of the pipe).

 Enter the size (diameter) of the break.
-If the size of the break specified is greater than or equal to the pipe diameter, InfoWater will assume a complete pipe break (rupture).
+If the size of the break specified is greater than or equal to the pipe diameter, InfoWater Pro will assume a complete pipe break (rupture).

-Once the pipe break/leak modeling parameters are set up, click the Run buttonin the Run Manager dialog box.
-After a successful simulation is completed, go to Report Manager and click the New button .
-The output Report/Graph dialog box will appear as shown below.
+Once the pipe break/leak modeling parameters are set up, click Runin the Run Manager dialog box.
+After a successful simulation is completed, go to Report Manager and click New .
+The Output Report/Graph dialog box will appear as shown below.
 Select Active Break from the Output Report/Graph dialog box and choose the Break Graph.